Describing Character and Personality ESL Activities, Games and Worksheets

 What am I like?

-Here is an engaging describing personality game to help students practice positive personality adjectives.
-In groups, students take it in turns to pick up a positive personality adjective card and describe the adjective to the other students by making a sentence with always, usually and hardly ever, writing each sentence on the card as they go.
-For example, if the personality adjective was 'adaptable', the student might say 'I always adjust to new conditions.
+Here is an engaging describing personality game to help students practice positive and negative personality adjectives.
+In groups, students take turns picking up a card and describing the personality adjective to the group by making sentences with always, usually and hardly ever, writing each sentence on the card as they go.
+For example, if the personality adjective was adaptable, the student might say, 'I always adjust to new conditions.
 I usually respond well to change.
-I'm hardly ever inflexible'.
+I'm hardly ever inflexible.'
 The student is not allowed to say the adjective or variations of the word in their description.
 The first student to successfully guess the personality adjective being described wins and keeps the card.
 The student with the most cards at the end of the game wins.
-Afterwards, review students' sentences for each personality adjective and have students agree on a definition for each one.
+Afterwards, review the students' sentences for each personality adjective and have the class agree on a set of clues for each one.

 What am I like?
 Preview